git/git.github.io/rev_news/drafts/edition-80.md

   challenges that come up when working with huge repositories is an area I am hopeful will continue to improve.
-Git continues to be perceived as being "bad at binary files", and "not industrial-grade like perforce" by the GameDev community, and that's something that can definitely be improved.
+Git continues to be perceived as being "bad at binary files", and "not industrial-grade like Perforce" by the GameDev community, and that's something that can definitely be improved.

 * If you could remove something from Git without worrying about